pellcorp/creality-wiki/docs/rpi_printer_definitions.md

 ## Support Probes and Mounts

-If you have updating the mainboard in one of the printers that support multiple probes and/or mount and you you should let the installer know what model of printer your config is for.
-This is done by specifying the model of printer with a `# MODEL:` header at the beginning of the file.
+If you are updating the mainboard on one of the printers that supports multiple probes and/or mounts, you should let the installer know what model of printer your config is for, this is done by specifying the model of printer with a `# MODEL:` header at the beginning of the file!

 The supported models are: